Agent Editor

 Introduction

-The Agent Editor module enables users to develop, test, and optimize their GenAI use cases by creating effective agents that interact with large language models (LLMs).
-With the Agent Editor module, you can define agents at design time in Studio Pro (11.9.0 and above) and manage their lifecycle as part of your project by leveraging existing platform capabilities such as Model documents, version control, and deployment capabilities.
-Agents can be defined and developed locally, and then deployed directly to cloud environments using the app model.
+With the Agent Editor module, you can define agents at design time in Studio Pro (11.9.0 and above) and manage their lifecycle as part of your app by leveraging existing platform capabilities such as Model documents, version control, and deployment capabilities.
+Define and develop agents locally, then deploy them directly to cloud environments using the app model.

 Typical Use Cases